jsonpickle/jsonpickle/skeleton.md

 Other environments (invoked with `tox -e {name}`) supplied include:

-  - a `build-docs` environment to build the documentation
+  - a `docs` environment to build the documentation
   - a `release` environment to publish the package to PyPI

 A pytest.ini is included to define common options around running tests.
 In particular: